dart-lang/site-www/src/_guides/language/analysis-options.md

 ### Suppressing rules for a line of code

-To suppress a specific rule on a specific line of code, preceed that line with an `ignore` comment.Here's example of ignoring code that causes a runtime error, as you might do in a language test:
+To suppress a specific rule on a specific line of code, put an `ignore` comment above the line of code.
+Here's an example of ignoring code that causes a runtime error, as you might do in a language test:

 <?code-excerpt "analysis/lib/assignment.dart (invalid_assignment)"?>
 ```dart